 Sometimes your company culture can happen organically.
-My CEO and cofounders created a beautiful mission backed by values that current employees work to embody and, it is our hope, that new hires understand are important.
+My CEO and cofounders created a beautiful mission backed by values that current employees work to embody and, it is our hope, that new hires understand they are important.
 When we were small it was easy for our co-founders to keep tabs on the culture but as we continue to grow it’s just not sustainable.

 Here’s the truth, up until this point, our co-founders have had a hand in hiring everyone in the company.
 The three of them started the company, and they brought a culture of collaboration and familiarity with them when they opened their doors back in 2015.

 Fast forward to 2019 – We are now at 34 employees, and our culture has been passed along to every new hire, so naturally, we want to keep it this way.

 The challenge: we just moved to a bigger space because we plan to double in size in the next 12 months.

 That’s exciting!
 But also nerve-racking because it means that, in addition to taking care of our current employees, we need to put a program in place to recruit top talent – and work hard to maintain our company culture because, as you might know by now, for us it’s vital.

 Here are some ways to identify and maintain a positive company culture.
 I’d love to hear how you do it at your company.

 - Ask and listen.
 This point seems basic, but your team members know why they chose to work at your company – Ask them!
 I recently asked the GoCo team what was truly unique about working at GoCo.
 After doing this, we found a common theme and are now putting programs into place to enforce the main reasons everyone here loves GoCo.